-Twice a week, scrub skin with a brush (never a loofah), an exfoliating scrub, or a salicylic acid wash to brighten it and allow lotions and serums to absorb more deeply.
+Twice a week, scrub skin with a brush, an exfoliating scrub, or a salicylic acid wash to brighten it and allow lotions and serums to absorb more deeply.
 If your skin becomes irritated, exfoliate just once a week.

 Cleanse without cream